karlseguin/ccache/readme.md

 cache.Delete("user:4")
 ```

+### Extend
+The life of an item can be changed via the `Extend` method.
+This will change the expiry of the item by the specified duration relative to the current time.

 ## Tracking
 CCache supports a special tracking mode which is meant to be used in conjunction with other pieces of your code that maintains a long-lived reference to data.